 I’m not trans, but I am an ally.
 Can I be a member?

 While we very much appreciate and rely on the support of cisgender individuals, membership in TPATH is open only to those who self-identify within the trans and gender diverse spectrum.
 If you are cisgender and interested in supporting our work, please contact a member of the COT, as we would love to have your input and advice.
-You can also help us support other trans professionals through scholarships and other projects by donating.

 What about intersex folks?

 We are mindful that while there is overlap between trans and intersex issues, there are also fundamental differences, and many intersex folks do not want to be identified as trans and see their medical issues as entirely removed from those of trans individuals.
 Other intersex individuals do identify as trans and feel frustrated in being made to choose between the two.
 After much discussion and thought we have removed the word intersex from the title of our organization, as we don’t want to suggest that intersex and trans issues are the same.
 However, we recognize that intersex medical issues are continuously addressed within WPATH, regardless of propriety, and hope that TPATH can be a useful platform for intersex individuals who wish to confront this, as well as for those who identify as both trans and intersex.
 We also recognize that many may feel that their needs are best met and advocated for within separate organizations and are happy to support these efforts in whatever manner is felt to be most appropriate.
 In either case, intersex folks will always be welcome in all levels of TPATH.

 Not at this time.
 We may institute membership fees in the future; however, should this occur, scholarships will be available for individuals with limited means and/or those who come from particularly marginalized communities.
 Organizational memberships may also be available.